 When life gets busy, juggling your children, career, family life, and everyday responsibilities can be challenging.
 As a result, you may fall into a neglectful parenting trap.

 Neglectful parenting, also known as uninvolved parenting, is a parenting style that believes children can raise themselves without much guidance on behalf of the parent.

-What parents can do now is to learn the warning signs of neglect and start incorporating habits to form deep connections with their children.
+When you recognize the warning signs of neglect, you can start incorporating habits to form deep connections with your children.

 What Are the 4 Parenting Styles?